Commentary

 – The median millennial age crossed 30 last year, and millennials will play an increasingly important role on investment and economic trends as they begin to increase their wealth

-– This is similar to how demographic changes have driven legalization of marijuana in Canada and many parts of the US - Modern Monetary Theory could lead to inflationary spiral
+– This is similar to how demographic changes have driven legalization of marijuana in Canada and many parts of the US

 – The article cites comments from billionaire Carl Icahn who says inflation could revive and spin out of control if policy makers were to embrace modern monetary theory